 I completed a Ph.D. in machine learning in June 2024.
 My research focuses on training teams of agents with multi-agent reinforcement learning.
 Aside, I conducted projects on neural network compression for computer vision and robust reinforcement learning for drone control applications.
 I am particularly passionate about applying machine learning to address real-world challenges and contribute to impactful applications.
-I am exploring opportunities abroad to contribute to the development of concrete projects.
-My main motivation is to deepen my understanding of deployed ML applications.

 PhD in Machine Learning, 2024